Author: Joyce Zhou

 Tip: If you haven’t created a SQL Rule before, refer to the article How to Setup a SQL Rule for more information.

-Step 2.
-Navigate to the PROCESS tab in the Rule editor.
-Add a Process item to process the Dimension and hierarchy that you need to manage.
-Since we are going to add a new member to the Dimension, we select the type as Process Add.
+2. Configure the process item to target the Dimension and hierarchy.
+Since we are going to add a new member to the Dimension, we set the Type to Process Add.

-Step 3.
-Next, move on to the DEFINITION tab in the Rule editor and enter a SQL query to read filter selection values if there are any, and call the stored procedure.
+1. Go to Definition and enter a SQL query to read Filter selection values if there are any, and call the stored procedure.

 @SKUName = @SKUName,